aspittles/rfid/README.md

 6. Update `/opt/rfid-door-lock/rfid-door-lock.json` with the Bearer `token`

-8. Update `/opt/rfid-door-lock/rfid-door-lock.json` with the Slack 'xoxb-your-bot-token` & `xapp-your-app-token`
+8. Update `/opt/rfid-door-lock/rfid-door-lock.json` with the Slack `xoxb-your-bot-token` & `xapp-your-app-token`
    See **Slack App Setup** section below

 9. Deploy the Service using option 5